Sauceforge/Saucery/Saucery.NuGet/README.md

 - Supports dry-run mode to preview changes without modifying files
 - Optionally scans `csproj` files on disk that are not registered in the solution
 - Optionally excludes specific projects from being updated
-- Optionally excludes specific packages from processing
+- Optionally excludes specific packages from processing via CLI flag, a solution-level config file, or a per-project declaration

 ---